 Builder’s advise to steer clear of architects – talk about a collaborative process

-It’s no secret that there are a lot of builders out there that roll their eyes and break out into a sweat when their client mentions that they are working with an architect.
+It’s no secret that there are some builders out there that roll their eyes and break out into a sweat when their client mentions that they are working with an architect.
 In my experience there are also builders who hold architects in high regard.
 The difference?
 Their experience with architects and architectural designs and documentation.
 Often (hopefully) an architecturally designed and documented building is not a cookie-cutter solution and perhaps may even have emerged from some out of the box thinking.
 The best solution for the client is not always the simplest and quickest solution for the builder.
 Some builders find this challenging and hence don’t consider their experiences with architects as positive ones.
 We have been a part of many builds where we have maintained a great working relationship with the builder…after all some of our best clients are builder-developers so we would be in a bit of a pickle if we didn’t get along with builders now wouldn’t we?!?!
 The key is in the process – when to get the builder involved.
 In many cases, it is beneficial to commence discussions between the architect and the builder right at the beginning of the design process.
 Both parties play such critical roles in the creation of buildings that it seems crazy for the design process not to be a collaborative one if it’s possible.
 A mutual respect for each other is the only way to ensure the best outcome.

 They can’t design a building that is in-keeping with my budget